SophistSolutions/Stroika/Documentation/Stroika-Approach-To-Performance.md

 - Then you find the bottleneck, and replace it with more performant code.

 This is probably all obvious, and non-controversial.
-What may not have been so obvious, is that the thing that makes it **practical** to optimize, is the **simplicity** and **understandability** of the code.
+What may not have been so obvious, is that the thing that makes it **practical** to optimize, is the **simplicity** and **understandability** of the code (much more than - as is commonly believed - how generally performant the initial code is).

 It's well known that "Premature optimization is the root of all evil".
 But the reasons for this, and the implications are less widely understood.